lbryio/lbry-unity/README.md

 `Assets` > `Import Package` > `Custom Package` > `lbry.unitypackage`

+Package exports will be saved to `./Build/package.lbry`, these can be uploaded directly to LBRY.

 ## Limitations

 Unity WebGL targets do not support threads (use co-routines instead) or some binary add-ons (must use addons that provide sources or WebASM targets)